Technology Access Centre grants

 For colleges and CEGEPs in Quebec, given the substantial network of centres that support local/regional innovation, proposals are limited to a maximum of $100,000 per year to support an added administrative, research management or client development position (and associated expenses) for an established centre.

-Colleges that have already been awarded a TAC grant, but wish to launch a new TAC in a different applied research area, may apply for an additional TAC grant.
+Colleges that have fewer than three technology access centres and wish to launch a new TAC in a different applied research area, may apply for an additional TAC grant.
 Colleges must clearly demonstrate in the application that the targeted applied research area is distinct from that supported by a previously awarded TAC grant.
 They must also demonstrate that the new TAC will add significant value to the region’s innovation capacity.
 The application must show that the new TAC will draw on different applied research disciplines, will require different expertise and facilities, and will support a different and significant client sector from the existing TAC(s).

 Who can apply?